 Under the Umbrella Program, the CDA was authorized to issue bonds to provide financial assistance for the acquisition of industrial land, buildings, new machinery, equipment, and pollution control facilities.
 Loans up to \$800,000, with up to a 20-year term, can be made for each approved project.
 Of this amount, up to \$500,000 can be used for machinery and equipment (term may not exceed ten years) and up to \$800,000 can be used for pollution control facilities (term may not exceed ten years).
 Loans in this program are insured under the Insurance Program (discussed below).
-No loans remained outstanding in the program during the 2008-2009 fiscal year.
+The last Umbrella loan outstanding was fully paid down in 2008.